nodejitsu/handbook/ReadMe.md

 Connecting to other servers using arbitrary ports requires no special considerations.
 However, *listening* for outside connections is currently limited to port 80 on the Nodejitsu platform because we require http host headers for domain name resolution of subdomains.
 Consequentially, each subdomain may only host one listening service.

-The ability to host tcp applications on nodejitsu and listen on non-80 ports is on our roadmap but has no associated timeline.
+The ability to host TCP applications on nodejitsu and listen on non-80 ports is on our roadmap but has no associated timeline.

+## "How do I make Koding work with jitsu?"

+By default, Koding will not install packages globally, due to a permission error.
+You can fix this by setting the npm prefix to a location that you have permissions to access, like your home directory.
+To do this, simply run:

+`npm config set prefix ~`

+And then you can install jitsu normally:

+`npm i jitsu -g`

 ## "Can I use jitsu with Cloud9 IDE (<http://c9.io>)?"